 - The same APY doesn’t apply to all no-penalty CD terms.

 - As an online bank, savers don’t have access to their money at a branch or ATM.

 - Transferring money from a CD to a checking or savings account at a different bank could take a few days.

 Marcus No-Penalty CD Rates

 As mentioned, the Marcus No-Penalty CD does offer a competitive rate for savers.
 There are three rate tiers and each one corresponds to a different CD term.
 Rates may change at any time, so visit the Marcus website for current rates.

-With these CDs, savers benefit more by choosing a short-term-savings option rather than a longer term.
-That's different compared to other banks, which may assign higher rates to CDs with longer terms.
+With these CDs, savers benefit more by choosing a short-term savings option rather than a longer-term one.
+That’s different compared to other banks, which may assign higher rates to CDs with longer terms.

 Overall, these rates are in line with what you might expect to see at another online bank.
 They’re also well above the national average rates for CDs with similar terms.